madcodemonkey/CsvConverter/docs/Writing/Writing-Main.md

 ## Examples
 - [Simple Example 1](./Examples/Simple1.md) - In this simple example, the header will match the property names.
 - [Simple Example 2](./Examples/Simple2.md) - In this simple example, we will control the order and names of the CSV headers.

-## Advanced Topics
-- [Type Converters](./TypeConverters/TypeConverters-Main.md) - Convert C# types into strings.
-- [Post Converters](./PostConverters/PostConverters-Main.md) - Post processes a string after it comes out of a type converter, but before it is written to the CSV file.